 Holiday Season Job Searching Tips

 Are you about to start a job search or are you in the midst of looking for a new job?
-Are you thinking about waiting to start or putting your job search on hold?
-If so, think again.
+If you are considering waiting to start your job or putting it on hold because of the holidays, think again.

 Contrary to popular opinion, the holidays are a good time of year to find a job.
 Employers don't stop hiring just because it's the holiday season.
+Vacation time might mean that your interviews will be spread out over more time, but companies will still review applications and schedule those interviews.
 In addition, the holiday season is a perfect time of year to network your way to a new job.

 Executive Dave Harshbarger explains why hiring continues, regardless of the time of year.
 "For many of us, the holiday season is a time to sit back and relax, to take a break from business, to focus our attention on friends and family.
 For businesses, the needs that drive hiring throughout the year don't change just because the paid holidays are bunched up on the last pages of the calendar."